biofer76/grafana-influxdb-docker/README.md

 Current version: `latest` on [Docker Hub](https://hub.docker.com/r/grafana/grafana)

-You can log in to Grafana UI as `admin` user and password set in `.env` file.
+You can log in to Grafana UI as `admin` user and password combination, at the first login you can update admin password.

 ### InfluxDB